SamWhited/typo/README.md

 ## Extra requirements

-This theme requires that you update your Gemfile with the following changes:
+This theme requires that you update your Gemfile to use a at least liquid 2.5.0:

     gem 'liquid', '~> 2.5.0'